-This course will appeal to you if you are curious about the world's places, people and environments; if you are interested in local, regional and global issues and if you wish to explore human, physical and environmental geographical relationships.
+This course will appeal to you if you are curious about involve an additional cost. the world's places, people and environments; if you are interested in local, regional and global issues and if you wish to explore human, physical and environmental geographical relationships.

 Geography allows you to see why and how it is changing.
 It can enhance communication skills, literacy and numeracy, ICT literacy, spatial awareness, team working, problem solving and environmental awareness.

 There will be opportunities to undertake fieldwork and research when investigating the topics chosen.
-Fieldwork sites include a trip to Sri Lanka and will involve an additional cost
+Fieldwork sites include an overseas trip and will involve an additional cost.